 Report says hose failure, emergency processes caused fatal accident

-Posted on behalf of The Bell Law Firm, PLLC on Jul 07, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Jul 07, 2011 in Wrongful Death

 The U.S. Chemical Safety Board has issued a preliminary report of the January 23, 2010 phosgene release at DuPont's Belle plant.
 The board agrees with the manufacturer's internal investigation that a braided steel hose connected to two phosgene tanks ruptured and ultimately caused the death of a plant employee.

 The report details a number of safety issues at the Kanawha River facility.
 The board also provides a chronology of events leading up to the worker's death that day.

 According to the Centers for Disease Control and Prevention, phosgene is a chemical that is not found in nature.
 Nowadays, it is manufactured for use in industrial processes, including production of plastics and pesticides.
 During World War I, the gas was used as a weapon.
 The gas was a more effective killing agent because it didn't cause gasping, as chlorine gas did.
 Nor does phosgene have a telltale "chemical" odor; the smell has been likened to moldy hay.